dji-sdk/Onboard-SDK-Doc/source/cn/M100-Docs/github-platform-docs/Linux/README.md

 ---
 ## Activation

-The first time a drone/OES combination is used, it needs to be activated.
+The first time a drone/onboard computer combination is used, it needs to be activated.
 Activation requires an App ID and a key got from the DJI website, and requires an internet connection and an RC connected to a mobile device running DJI GO.
 The image below shows the flow of information during activation:
 ![ActivationSetup](../../../images/common/activation_1.png)

 1. [Enable API control](../../../development-workflow/environment-setup.html#Enable-Flight-Controller-API-control) and [get an app ID and key](https://developer.dji.com/register/).